nestarz/carefiction/README.md

 #### It's peer-to-peer, like torrents.

-To ensure availability of the content, even when you are the only visitor, there is a special visitor, a 24h connected visitor, who is in reality a computer living in a datacenter.
+To ensure availability of the content, even when you are the only visitor, there is a special visitor, a 24h connected visitor, who is in reality a computer living in a datacenter somewhere in France.

 There is no central authority.
 The responsability is shared.